wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

         <td><dfn>crossSectoralStandards</dfn>
         <td>Array of Strings
         <td>M
         <td>The cross-sectoral standards applied for calculating or allocating [=GHG=] emissions.

-        It MUST be a non-empty set of strings with  the following possible values:
+        It MUST be a non-empty array and MUST contain only the following values without duplicates:

         : ISO14067
         :: for the ISO 14067 standard